Jerwins/notes/_posts/2023-03-24-Weekly-Notes-12.md

 ![alt text](https://i.imgur.com/k155Rmu.jpg)

-- After church, went to Mambakkam to attend Jebi's friend's wedding.
+- After church, went to Madambakkam to attend Jebi's friend's wedding.
 Her old company colleagues also came for the wedding and it was good to see everyone reunited in one place.

 - IPL 2024 started this week.
 So glad we will have entertainment till midnight every day for the next few months.